laminlabs/lamin-blog/docs/arrayloader-benchmarks.md

 ## Outlook

-Much is left to investigate, and we plan to study additional setups, additional access patterns (inference & ad hoc queries) and additional data types in future blog posts.
+Much is left to investigate, and we plan to study additional setups, additional access patterns (inference & ad hoc queries) and additional data types in the future.

 ## Author contributions